wescale/k8s-advanced-training/metrics/README.md

 ### Alerts

-Navigate through th UI to see the Alerts.
+Navigate through the UI to see the Alerts.

 You see the list of community recommended alerts.
 Each alert has a meaning, an impact, a disgnosis and a mitigation that can be found on [https://runbooks.prometheus-operator.dev/](https://runbooks.prometheus-operator.dev/)

 Look at the currently `firing` alerts.
 Some are critical.
 Yet the cluster is functionnal.

 Why?